nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-control-the-display-mode-of-a-widget.md

 ---
-title: How to Control the Display Mode of a Widget
+title: 'HOWTO: Control the Display Mode of a Widget - JSF UI'
 review:
     comment: ''
     date: '2015-12-01'